 Dyed silk dupion.
 Free machine embroidery

-The gown bodice – marking the pattern design
+The Gown Bodice – marking the pattern design

 Fabric – heavy Duchess silk satin

-Designing the fabric design
+Designing the fabric pattern

 The original dress was a heavy lampas weave and I used fabric pens to create the pattern on the Duchess silk satin of the gown